To stimulate interest and activity in mathematical research, the National

 notified as soon as possible (usually late summer) as to the status of their

-On the cover page, proposals should list NSF gpg11001 as the Program Announcement/Solicitation Number and should be submitted for consideration by the NSF unit "DMS - Infrastructure Program."
+Proposals should be submitted for consideration by the NSF unit "Division of Mathematical Sciences - Infrastructure Program."
 On the cover page, the title should be: NSF/CBMS Regional Conference in the Mathematical Sciences - ``Your Conference Title'' - ``Your Conference Dates.''
 Note that the Project Summary must explicitly address both the intellectual merit and the broader impacts of the proposed conference.

 The project description portion of the proposal presents